Mac: Quit Maya, Go to your home, Library, Preferences, Autodesk, Maya, 2016, prefs: rename userPrefs.mel,

 PC: Alt + the middle mouse button pans any view or panel.

 PC: Alt + the right button zoom any view or panel.

-Mac: Command + the right button dollys any view or panel
+Mac: Option + the right button dollys any view or panel

 Include the shift key to constrain horizontal or vertical.